Karaka-Management/Organization-Guide/Processes/COSO/Risk Management/Risk Management Review Template.md

 ## Efficiency

-The risk management is implemented with reasonable amounts of human resources, low costs due to internal risk management and very good preventing and discovering results as seen in the effectiveness.
+The risk management is implemented with reasonable amounts of human resources, low costs due to internal risk management and very good preventing and discovering results as described in the effectiveness.

 ## Summary